Atlanta Wrongful Death Lawyers

-Protecting clients in Savannah and across the state when the worst comes to pass
+Protecting clients in Savannah and across Georgia when the worst comes to pass

 Wrongful death cases are among the most complex cases we handle both emotionally and in terms of how the laws function; they are handled differently than other personal injury cases.
 The claimants are typically the family members or the estate of the deceased.
 The damages are much more than lost wages, medical bills or funeral bills.
 Damages include many other factors, including what the deceased lost by not living out his/her life.